 Using this formula you can mathematically estimate how long a customer will stay loyal to you.

 Additionally, it will also allow you to numerically analyze the worth of a customer who was acquired in terms of revenue generation.
 It helps to estimate the marketing and budgeting costs associated with retaining a loyal customer.

 Though the above formula can be used to give you an estimate, it ignores important variables such as your business’ profit margin and customer variance.

 Try other variants of CLV (Customer Lifetime Value):

 - Customer Lifetime Value Including Margin: This takes into consideration the profit margin.
 The profit margin is the final amount that reaches you subtracting all other variable costs involved.
 This is constant and varies from business to business.

 Customer Lifetime Value Including Margin = Average Order Value (AOV) X Purchase Frequency (f) X Profit margin (m)

 - Customer Lifetime Value by Segment: This takes into consideration the customer variance.
 This means that different customers have different needs and spending tendencies.
 While averages are easier to understand the bigger picture, you must create segments to analyze target customers and their spends better.
-This metric is calculated using the same above mentioned formulas for different segments.
+This metric is calculated using the same above-mentioned formulas for different segments.
 This will help gain a better understanding of specific customers.
-These segments can be based on location, modes of distributions, select marketing campaigns and more.
+These segments can be based on location, modes of distribution, select marketing campaigns, and more.

 Why should businesses calculate Customer Lifetime Value?